Scattered spring: How climate change disrupts the synchrony of biological events: Results Discussion

-Not all warming scatters spring.
-Whether warming leads to a more synchronized or more scattered spring depends on the local joint evolution of winter temperatures and spring warming ($\alpha$ and $\beta$) and on the threshold ($\tau$) relevant for a given species and life-cycle event.
-In some locations, climate change may manifest primarily as higher winter temperatures (an increase in \(\alpha\)) with relatively little change in the rate at which temperatures rise during spring (a modest change in spring warming \(\beta\)).
-In others, winter temperatures may change less while spring transitions steepen (a larger increase in spring warming \(\beta\)).
+In this way, our results reveal the key mechanism that determines whether synchrony declines: the temperature regime under which accumulation occurs.
+When average temperatures increase day over day, as they often do near the equinox, springtime events tend to be tightly synchronized.
+But when warming shifts those events closer to the solstice, where average temperatures are comparatively constant, event times become more variable.
+The shift in regimes is observable as a `scattered spring' in which, as springtime events advance, they become less synchronized.

-The stopped-random-walk framework offers a simple way to translate this spatially varying climate change into spatially varying predictions of both the advancement of spring and its variability.
-To demonstrate the framework, we model bloom dates from the lilac--honeysuckle phenology network compiled by \cite{rosemartin2015lilac}, collected across the continental United States from 1956--2014.
+Our results show that the two most important aspects of temperature are the levels of winter temperature $(\alpha)$ and spring warming $(\beta)$.
+This simplification yields a simple and transparent framework for translating spatially varying climate change into spatially varying predictions of both the advancement of spring and its variability.

+To demonstrate the framework, we analyze bloom dates from the lilac--honeysuckle phenology network, compiled by \cite{rosemartin2015lilac} from sites across the continental United States between 1956--2014.
 We limit our analysis to the purple common lilac (\textit{Syringa vulgaris}) and the phenophase full bloom, and we update the dataset using USA National Phenology Network records from the same sites and species until 2025 \citep{switzer_etall:2025}.

-For each record, we estimate winter temperatures $\alpha$ and spring warming $\beta$.
-We then estimate the conditional mean and log standard deviation functions of the bloom date given $\alpha$ and $\beta$ using a generalized additive model \citep{hastie1986generalized, wood2017generalized}.
-The two functions are displayed in Figure \ref{fig:lilac_te_mean1}.
-Select cross sections of these functions are displayed in Figure \ref{fig:lilac_te_mean2}.
-Note that the bloom date is measured in days since January 1 of the observation year.
+For each record, we estimate the winter temperature $(\alpha)$ and spring warming $(\beta)$.
+We then estimate the conditional mean and standard deviation functions of the bloom date using a generalized additive model \citep{hastie1986generalized, wood2017generalized}.

-These two figures show that increasing either winter temperatures $\alpha$, spring warming $\beta$, or both shift flowering times exactly as predicted by the theory.
-Increasing $\alpha$ or $\beta$ is associated with earlier mean bloom dates, which generally but not always advance at a decreasing rate.

-Increasing $\alpha$ and holding $\beta$ fixed is associated with higher log standard deviation (higher variance), while increasing $\beta$ while holding $\alpha$ fixed is associated with a lower log standard deviation (lower variance).
-This is the `scattered spring' predicted from the theory: When $\beta$ is fixed, increasing $\alpha$ means more buds bloom in the winter temperatures regime, under which conditions the variance is predicted to be larger.
-When $\alpha$ is fixed and $\beta$ is increased, the percentage of buds blooming in either regime does not change.
-Rather the fixed percentage of buds that bloom under spring warming are subject to increased warming, and under these conditions the variance is predicted to be smaller.